The Importance of Play for Dogs Revealed

 Less play time also leads to an increase in whining, jumping up, and not coming when called.
 Scientists are beginning to agree that play is the key to a dogs happiness.
 The full study will be released on the Channel 4 documentary – Dogs: Their Secret Lives.

-Increased Play Can Lead to Less Behavioral Issues
+Increased Play Lead to Less Behavioral Issues in Dogs

 The research found that a lack of play can cause up to 22 different behavioral issues.
 These undesirable behaviors include anxiety, aggression, pulling on the lead, whining, and not coming when called.